 “I meant your eyes.”

 It always makes me smile when he says that.
 It’s wonderful not to talk of the war.

-We go dancing, and I let him buy me drinks until we're both very drunk.
-He laughs very loud, while we dance, like a bark, punctuated by sudden stops.
-The music is hot and fun and lively, and we are too with so much drink in us.
+We go dancing, and I let him buy me drinks until we’re both very drunk.
+He laughs very loudly, like a bark, punctuated with sudden stops.
+The music is hot and fun and lively, and we are too, with so much drink in us.

 He dances so ungainly, and he’s wild tonight.
 It’s all so funny, everyone’s laughing.
 The whole world is funny.
 Three days in Paris on leave is hilarious.
 John laughs and struts, and the fear of what he’s waiting for out there in the darkness stays stretched over him like a net he is fighting to get out of.
 It scares me so much to see him with death all over him, but who am I to talk about problems with someone like him?
 I dance with him, and I let him spin me and hold me and step on my toes.
 Tonight we have piano, I try to remind him, not the rat-tat-tat of guns.

 “You know,” John says, “I had a buddy in my company what could play piano well.”

 “Yeah, his name was Joe and he was from Saint Louie.
 Lord, he could play.”